Notice to mariners

 Over 60 countries which produce nautical charts also produce a notice to mariners.
 About one third of these are weekly, another third are bi-monthly or monthly, and the rest irregularly issued according to need.
 For example, the United Kingdom Hydrographic Office issues weekly updates.

+History

+The U.S. Navy Hydrographic Office published its first NtM in 1869 and has issued NtMs weekly since 1886.
+How the information is compiled, organized and disseminated has evolved in the years since then but the NtM mission to provide mariners with accurate navigation information has remained the same.

+As part of its campaign for the 2022 Russian invasion of Ukraine, in February 2022 the Russian Navy established an effective blockade of the Ukrainian Black Sea coast and Russky Mir authorities declared NtMs for the majority of the northern Black Sea.
+This caused the Joint Negotiating Group of global shipowners to designate the northern half of the Black Sea and the entire Sea of Azov as "Warlike Operations Areas", which caused marine insurance to skyrocket.
+This in turn caused commercial traffic to move to alternative ports at the price of increased transit times, which had the deleterious effect of increased prices at the cash register.

+Variances

 United States

 The U.S. Notice to Mariners is made available weekly by the National Geospatial-Intelligence Agency (NGA), prepared jointly with the National Ocean Service (NOS) and the U.S. Coast Guard.
 The information in the Notice to Mariners is formatted to simplify the correction of paper charts, List of Lights, United States Coast Pilots, and other publications produced by NGA, NOS, and the U.S. Coast Guard.